chenan02/saigo/getting-started.md

   Hello, world.
   ```

+# Exercises

+The exercises in this repo assume that the learner has traversed a basic [tutorial](http://www.tutorialspoint.com/go/index.htm) on Go.
+If you find the first exercise overwhelming, you should probably work through a tutorial and return.

 # Recommended Resources

-There's no need to read through all of these resources, but keep them handy when you need a reminder.
+There's no need to read through all of these resources but keep them handy when you need a reminder.

   1. [How to Write Go Code](https://golang.org/doc/code.html): This document demonstrates the development of a simple Go package and introduces the go tool, the standard way to fetch, build, and install Go packages and commands.
   2. [Effective Go](https://golang.org/doc/effective_go.html) : All the basic data types, control structures, style guide explained through examples.